-Saffron is a red spice that has been used for centuries in both cooking and traditional medicine.
-It is made from the stigmas of a purple flower called Crocus sativus, which only blooms for a few weeks each year.
-It is native to Southwest Asia, and most of the world's supply still comes from Iran.
-Find out about this popular, yet enigmatic spice.
-Learn about its uses and the differences between saffron threads and powdered saffron.
+Join me in discovering saffron, a red spice with a long history in cooking and traditional medicine.
+It's made from the stigmas of a purple flower called Crocus sativus, which blooms only briefly each year.
+Saffron is native to Southwest Asia, and Iran is still its primary source.
+Let's explore this well-known yet enigmatic spice, its various uses, and the differences between saffron threads and powdered saffron.

 It is believed saffron originated in Iran and was introduced to Europe by Arabic invaders during the 8th century CE.
 At first, it was only grown in Spain but eventually spread to other parts of the continent.
 Today, Iran is the world's largest producer of the spice followed by Morocco, Greece, India, and Spain.

 It is often used in rice dishes, paellas, and risottos, as well as in Indian curries and Iranian stews.
 It is also used to flavor some cheeses and liqueurs.

 Due to its rarity and distinct flavor, it is one of the most expensive spices in the world.
 In fact, it is sometimes referred to as "red gold."
 A single pound of best quality saffron can cost upwards of $2,000!

 It is a spice made from the flower of the Crocus sativus plant, sometimes known as the "saffron crocus," or "autumn crocus" which grows primarily in the Mediterranean region.

 The saffron crocus reaches a height of 20–30 cm (8–12 in) and produces up to four flowers with three bright scarlet stigmas apiece.
 The crocus is a self-incompatible sterile triploid.

 The autumn crocus blooms for only a few weeks each year and it takes approximately 75,000 flowers to produce just one pound of saffron threads.